muhammad-atif-74/knowledge-entries-dashboard/README.md

 ## 💡 UI / UX Improvement Ideas

 **Read More for Long Descriptions**
-Long text is shortened with a “Read more” option so the layout stays clean and easy to read.
+Long text is shortened with a “Read more” button to keep the layout clean.

-**Better Mobile View**
+**Better Mobile Experience**
-On smaller screens, entries appear as cards instead of a table to make scrolling and reading easier.
+On smaller screens, entries are displayed as cards instead of a table for smoother scrolling and readability.

 ---

 ## 🎥 Demo Video

-You can watch a short demo video (under 5 minutes) here:
+Watch a short demo video (under 5 minutes) here:
 👉 [Demo Video Link](#)

 ---